jipgg/Dluau/README.md

 When loading a dll with dlimport it also adds the dll's directory as a location for the system to find other DLL dependencies.
 So when your dll imports symbols from another DLL it will find that dependency even if it is not in the conventional places where the system searches in like PATH as long as a copy of the dll exists inside the dlmodule directory.
-> still need to make an example project to put here as reference
 ## Platform support
 At this point in time only Windows is being fully supported and mainly worked on out of personal development convenience, but the plan is to fully support Linux in the future once i've gotten the project to a relatively stable state.